 View our Naches Trail Maps:

 William B. Kelley arrived in 1864 with his wife, father Nathan, and his siblings.
 Both William and his father claimed land on the banks of Finnell’s Creek, encompassing the prairie that had originally been settled by Reuben Finnell, which had been abandoned after the Native Americans burned his cabin and barn during the Puget Sound Indian War.
-Kelley went on to serve in the Washington Territorial Legislature and also was Pierce County Auditor during the 1880’s.
+Both William and Nathan went on to serve in the Washington Territorial Legislature, and William served as Pierce County Auditor during the 1880’s.

 Kelley also donated land for a one-room school house.
-Published accounts of Kelly Lake School teacher Dorothy Ryan, written when she was 16, tell of her keeping a hatchet on her school desk for protection against Native Americans, cougars, and other wildlife.
+Nineteen year old Kelly Lake school teacher Amy Johns Ryan wrote of her keeping a hatchet on her school desk for protection against Native Americans, cougars, and other wildlife when she taught in 1897.
 Kelley Lake School finally closed its doors in 1963, when it merged with the larger neighboring school districts.

 By 1957, there were 12 businesses in Bonney Lake, with several new shopping developments underway.
 By 1965, the population had increased to 1,280.
 Between 1942 and 1972, there were a number of attempts to dis-incorporate the community to return to being part of unincorporated Pierce County.
 The last such attempt was made in 1972.

 Today, Bonney Lake is a thriving community with a population of over 17,000 (find more demographics here) and over 500 licensed businesses inside City limits.
 View our Community & Economic Development pages for information on what the future holds for our City!

 Thanks to the Greater Bonney Lake Historical Society